jewel/clearskies/protocol/core.md

 RSA keys should be encoded as PEM files, and the PSKs should be encoded as hex.

-Keys that the peer should not have should also be sent, encrypted with the read-write PSK.
-This is necessary so that the master passphrase can be used to create a read-write peer.
+Keys that the peer should not have are also be sent, encrypted with the read-write PSK.
+This is necessary so that the master passphrase can be used to create a read-write peer when there are no longer any read-write peers.

 The encryption should be done with AES128 in CBC mode.
-The first 16 bytes in the file should be the initialization vector (IV), which should be chosen at random for each file.
+A random encryption key is chosen.
+This is XOR'd with the read-write PSK and written as the first 16 bytes of the file.
+The next 16 bytes in the file should be the initialization vector (IV).
 This is followed by the encrypted data.
 The entire file is then base64 encoded.

 Here is an example key exchange for a read-only node.
 RSA keys have been abbreviated for clarity: